Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 TEST SUITE: None
 ```
 __4. Reference the CA__

 To use the custom CA, it must be included appropriately in all containers.
 To do this, modify your `myvalues.yaml` as shown here in the Logstash example.
+If you do not control all keys and certificates yourself, you must continue to reference the secret: axway-elk-apim4elastic-certificates, otherwise it
+will not be included by the new declaration.

 ```yaml
 logstash: